-Ms. Amina Maina, Deputy Chairman, Nigerian Economic Summit Group, presented the presentation aimed to address a nation that once brimmed with promise, experiencing robust growth, yet now grapples with persistent underdevelopment.
+Ms. Amina Maina, Deputy Chairman, Nigerian Economic Summit Group, presented the Strategic Options for Pathways to Sustainable Economic with an opening that re-echoed the sentiments that Nigeria stands at a crucial juncture in the history of our nation.
+Thus, the presentation aimed to address a nation that once brimmed with promise, experiencing robust growth, yet now grapples with persistent underdevelopment.